eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   server_addr.sin_port = htons(PORT);
 ```

-`struct sockaddr_in` is a structure used in socket programming to represent socket address.

 - `server_addr.sin_family = AF_INET` - socket will use the IPv4 address format
 - `server_addr.sin_addr.s_addr = htonl(INADDR_ANY)` - allows the server to accept connections from any client (explain htonl)
 - `server_addr.sin_port = htons(PORT)` - sets the port number (explain htons)